Folks often ask me about the stock agency Alamy. Alamy is different from most of the agencies we talk about here in the Breakfast Stock Club.

 Pile on.
 I’ve found that having a large collection of images of a few subjects is better than having a few pictures of many subjects.
 For example, I have extensive collections of New Mexico, Puerto Rico and Peru, and I consistently sell images depicting these subjects.

-During a recent trip to Peru, I took a straight forward portrait of a local woman with her llama (shown here).
+During a recent trip to Peru, I took a straight forward portrait of a local woman with her llama (above).
 Despite the fact that there are probably thousands of similar images on the market, I was able to license mine via Alamy shortly after my return.
 I believe having a large collection of Peru photos helped my image show up higher in the search.

 Pick a color.
 Adding relevant keywords to every image is important for buyers to find your photos.
 Make sure to not only add the obvious keywords (subject and location, etc.), but also less obvious ones such as concepts (strength, cold, friendship) and even the dominant color of an image.